Who are they?

 Classic Circassian cuisine includes Haliva, a fried, triangular pastry packed with potato or cottage cheese, in addition to mataza, which are dumplings stuffed with Circassian cheese and green onions, accompanied by yoghurt.
 Cherkessia and La’ooz are two Circassian restaurants that come recommended in Kfar Kama.

-Tourists and Israelis alike can learn about the fascinating culture and history of the Circassians by visiting their heritage center in Kfar Kama, as well as their museum in Rehaniya, or alternatively head to their annual three-day festival, which takes place in summer in both Kfar Kama and Rehaniya, and attracts Circassian dancers from all over the world.
+Tourists and Israelis alike can learn about the fascinating culture and history of the Circassians by visiting their heritage center in Kfar Kama, as well as their museum in Rehaniya.
+Alternatively, you can check out their annual three-day festival, which takes place in summer in both Kfar Kama and Rehaniya, and attracts Circassian dancers from all over the world.

 Integration and standing in Israel